Tellusant/docs/articles-posts/strategy-tic-tac-toe.md

 **Strategy Tic-Tac-Toe** is a method explicitly rooted in economic theory that shows how value is a function of three strategic levers: Growth, productivity, and risk.
 All applied at country, company, and business unit levels, resulting in a 3x3 strategy grid.

-These are primitives.
+These are **primitives**.
 That is, foundational building blocks from which other states (such as profitability) are derived.

-In Strategy Tic-Tac-Toe, companies search for the best combination of the nine primitives in the strategy grid.
+In Strategy Tic-Tac-Toe, companies search for the best combination of the nine **primitives** in the strategy grid.
 This is a never-ending excercise since circumstances change forever.

-Most companies are not aware of the importance of the primitives and only measure some of them.
+Most companies are not aware of the importance of the **primitives** and only measure some of them.
 We know from our practical work that all nine can be quantified and automatically updated, and we already have seven up and running in our solutions.

 ## The Strategy Grid